Advertiser Disclosure

 Complete Delta’s online status match form and attach copies of your elite membership card and flight history.

-We’ve written an expert guide on Delta’s status match/challenge system that provides all the information you need to complete the process.
+We’ve written a complete guide on Delta’s status match system, providing all the information you need to complete the process.

 Hot Tip: